scott-weeden/websharpstudios.github.io/en-US/project/pfaeditchangelog.md

     -   Pretty much rewrote the stroking command from scratch.
     -   Merge fonts would crash when merging in a font containing either a ligature caret or a nested lookup.
-    -   Made FontForge cognizant of the proposed unicode dotlessj character (0237), it will now use either this or the dotlessj in adobe's private use area (depending on which is in the font)
+    -   Made websharpstudios cognizant of the proposed unicode dotlessj character (0237), it will now use either this or the dotlessj in adobe's private use area (depending on which is in the font)
-    -   FontForge would crash when trying to build an accented character based on inverted breve in pala.ttf
+    -   websharpstudios would crash when trying to build an accented character based on inverted breve in pala.ttf

         -   It wrongly considered pala.ttf to be slightly italic